Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 #### 2.4.2 When addressing occurs

-- Installation, as part of CSI data.
+Addressing occurs during installation as part of CSI data.

 #### 2.4.3 Ability to change post-install

-- No
+Not supported.

 ### 2.5 Traffic separation and routing